rust-random/book/src/guide-rngs.md

 `u128` values provides a decently long period).
 Conversely, a short period may be a problem, especially when multiple RNGs are used simultaneously.
 In general, we recommend a period of at least 2<sup>128</sup>.
-(Alternatively, a PRNG with shorter period of at least 2<sup>64</sup> and support for multiple streams may be sufficient.
-Note however that in the case of PCG, its streams are closely correlated.)

 *Avoid reusing values!*
 On today's hardware, a fast RNG with a cycle length of *only*